HIGGINS CLIMATE ACTION NETWORK

 Let's all give ourselves a big round of applause for stepping up at pre-pollThe local community has been terrific, filling all the slots at pre-poll to hand out our material asking people to consider climate when they vote!
 We are also going to be able to staff priority booths on Election Day, asking people to put our kids first.

-There is a real mood for change in Higgins, with people now much more aware of the need for climate action.A very large national poll, with results for each electorate, found that in Higgins, 77% of voters believe that climate action benefits would outweigh any costs involved, and 75% of people believed that climate action would strengthen the economy.
+There is a real mood for change in Higgins, with people now much more aware of the need for climate action.A very large national poll, with results for each electorate, found that in Higgins, 77 per cent of voters believe that climate action benefits would outweigh any costs involved, and 75 per cent of people believed that climate action would strengthen the economy.
 People in Higgins want to replace coal and gas with clean energy and storage as the number one solution this decade.

 Make your vote count - understanding voting and preferences